blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 Network Common Data Form (NetCDF) files are in binary format that are platform independent and self-describing (files contain a header and file metadata in the form of name/value attributes).
 This file format was developed by the Unidata project at the University Corporation for Atmospheric Research (UCAR).

 ### Advantages
-* One of the major advantages is that it is self describing
+* One of the major advantages is that it is self describing, i.e. the metadata is stored within the file.
 * It is a binary format, which are more efficient.
 In terms of memory, storing values using numeric formats such as IEEE 754, rather than as text characters, tends to use less memory.
 In addition, binary formats also offer advantages in terms of speed of access.
 Easy to use, compact, machine independent.